dbeley/FIP_lastfm_mirror/README.md

 # FIP_lastfm_mirror

-Mirror the FIP webradios on lastfm.
+Scripts mirroring the FIP webradios on several lastfm accounts.

 Since the FIP redesign, the http://www.fipradio.fr/livemeta links doesn't seem to be available anymore.

-This mirror use webscraping to extract metadata for the webradios.
-The website is now very javascript-heavy, hence the use of selenium.
+This mirror use webscraping to extract metadata from the fip website.
+The website is now quite javascript-heavy, hence the use of selenium.

-You can find the mirrors on the following accounts :
+You can find the mirrors on the following lastfm accounts :

 - [FIPdirect](https://last.fm/user/FIPdirect) for the main channel
 - [FIProck](https://last.fm/user/FIProck) for the rock webradio